-For Introduction to Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
+For Intro-to-Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
 One big and controversial question: Is Marriage Natural?
+We read:

 The Nuclear Family